thomann/plotAR/architecture.md

 # plotVR - Architecture and protocols

-For an active plotVR session there are three realms:
+For an active plotVR session there are four realms:

 * The data source from which you want to visualize some data:
   - Currently an R/Python/MATLAB-session
+* A controller that captures keyboard events (usually paired with a data source)
+  - Currently a HTML/JavaScript page
 * The VR-device, for which there are two independent implementations:
   - WebVR: included in the R-package, works in any Browser, both on Android/iOS and on the desktop.